 The Directive consists of two parts which is hoped will make it easy for installers and consumers alike when choosing the most energy efficient products to be installed in their homes.

-The first part is regarding EcoDesign regulations, which will make sure that any products that do not meet certain efficiency guidelines will not be issued with a
+The first part is regarding EcoDesign regulations, which will make sure that any products that do not meet certain efficiency guidelines will not be issued with a CE mark - the all important ‘seal of approval’ that energy products require to be legally sold in the UK.

 Part 2 is the Energy Labelling Regulations which will ensure that all products are clearly labelled with easy-to-read, colour coded ratings from A+++ at the most efficient end of the scale, to G at the lowest end.